-Does your Google Analytics account say your tracking code isn’t installed?
+Does your Google Analytics account say your property is not receiving hits?
 There are a few things that can cause this issue even if you’ve added your tracking code to your site.
-Here’s how to troubleshoot the “tracking not installed” error.
+Here’s how to troubleshoot the “No Hits” notification (previously known as “tracking not installed” error)

-Google may still be tracking your website traffic, though.
-You can use the Real-Time overview to test if Google records the visit.
-You or a friend should visit your site while not logged in and see if Real-Time records your visit.
+You can use the Realtime overview to test if Google records a visit on your website.
+You or a friend should visit your site while not logged in and see if Realtime records your visit.

 Step 2: Verify Your Tracking Code

-If Real-Time doesn’t record your visit, it could indicate a communication problem between Google Analytics and your website.
-Usually, this is due to an incorrect setting, filter or tracking code.
+If you’re not seeing yourself in your Realtime reports, it could indicate a communication problem between Google Analytics and your website.

 Here are a few common causes to check for: